rahoulb/czar/README.md

 end
 ```

-To use this, simply call SimpleCommand.new.execute - the command will perform #some_complex_calculation and then be marked as :complete
+To use this, simply call SimpleCommand.new.execute - the command will perform #some_complex_calculation and then be marked as :complete - we can then find out what happend by calling the #result method.

 By itself, this is pretty boring.
 However, as we've got a simple state machine in there, we can do more interesting stuff; especially when a command is persistent.